 Symbols are another design element you can add to your logo to help people recognize your brand.

 Symbols can be pictorial and literal (like animals or lightbulbs) or geometric and abstract (like a hexagon or overlapping circles).
 Just make sure that whatever symbol you choose doesn’t confuse or mislead your audience.
+Below, you’ll see two examples of how powerful a logo symbol can be in communicating your business and products.

-For example, if you’re a fitness coach, it doesn’t make sense to use a grocery cart symbol in your logo — something like a heart rate line could more clearly communicate your services.
+If you’re a fitness coach, it doesn’t make sense to use a grocery cart symbol in your logo — something like a heart rate line could more clearly communicate your services.

 You also want your symbol to match the style of your font — so if you’re using a modern, sans-serif font, you probably don’t want to pair it with a hand-drawn, vintage-looking symbol.